DOCS

 This new law consists of 26 articles that are intended to regulate ecommerce transactions and protect consumers from fraud and deception.

-The law applies to any ecommerce business that sells goods or services within Saudi Arabia, regardless if they are located in Saudi Arabia or not.
+The law applies to any ecommerce business that sells goods or services within Saudi Arabia, regardless of whether the business is located inside the country or not.

 Businesses are required at a minimum to provide the following information on their website:

-1. Service provider’s name or any distinctive identification thereof
+1. The service provider's name or any distinctive identification

-4. Name and number of registration, if registered to a commercial registry or another publicly available record.
+4. Registration name and number, if registered with a commercial registry or another publicly available record

-• The service provider may not keep personal data or electronic communications of the consumer unless agreed to otherwise between the service provider and consumer,
+• The service provider may not retain a consumer's personal data or electronic communications unless explicitly agreed upon with the consumer.

-• The only exception is during the period required for the ecommerce transaction to take place.
-During this period, the service provider must take responsibility for the protection and confidentiality of the consumers' personal data.
+• An exception exists during the period required for the ecommerce transaction to be completed.
+During this time, the service provider is responsible for protecting and maintaining the confidentiality of the consumer's data.

-• The service provider is also responsible for consumers' personal data protection when it falls under the control of any third parties.
+• The service provider is also responsible for data protection when third parties handle the consumer's personal information.

-• The regulations will specify the relevant and important consumer personal data that must be kept confidential.
+• Regulations specify which types of consumer personal data must be kept confidential.

 The service provider must provide a statement to the consumer that clarifies the terms and conditions of the contract to be concluded.
 This statement needs to include the following: